hypo69/hypo/pytest/gemini - set 4/en/src/ai/tiny_troupe/TinyTroupe/tests/unit/test_exports/text/test_artifact.md

 1. **Missing Code:** The provided input code is just a sample string.
 To create meaningful tests, you *must* provide the Python code (`process_text` function, class, etc.) you want to test.

-2. **Example Tests:** The example tests above demonstrate the structure, including handling empty input, valid input, invalid input type using `pytest.raises`, and an edge case.  **Crucially, you need to replace the placeholder comments and example function with your actual code.**
+2. **Example Tests:** The example tests above demonStarte the structure, including handling empty input, valid input, invalid input type using `pytest.raises`, and an edge case.  **Crucially, you need to replace the placeholder comments and example function with your actual code.**

 3. **Expected Output:** Replace `"processed_text"` in the example tests with the *actual* output your function/class is supposed to produce for each test case.
 Without knowing what the function does, the example assertions are incorrect.